Nexus-Mods/NexusMods.App/docs/decisions/backend/0011-advanced-installer-persistence.md

 #### Design: Save Format (Proposed)

-Create a class named `AdvancedInstallState` (or similar), used to serialize and deserialize deployment information across runs.
+Create a class named `AdvancedInstallSettings` (or similar), used to serialize and deserialize deployment information across runs.

 ```csharp